apache/spark/docs/spark-connect-overview.md

 # How to use Spark Connect

-Starting with Spark 3.4, Spark Connect is available and supports PySpark and Scala applications. we will walk through how to run an Apache Spark server with Spark Connect and connect to it from a client application using the Spark Connect client library.
+Starting with Spark 3.4, Spark Connect is available and supports PySpark and Scala applications.
+We will walk through how to run an Apache Spark server with Spark Connect and connect to it from a client application using the Spark Connect client library.